Robert Cummings: Marriages

-He was married to Gina Fong from 1971 to 1987 and married Martha Burzynski two years later.
+He was married to Regina Fong from 1971 to 1987 and married Martha Burzynski (1932-2017) two years later.
 He died the following year.

 Hobbies

 He was an avid pilot and owned a number of airplanes, all named "Spinach".
 He was a staunch advocate of natural foods and published a book on healthy living, Stay Young and Vital, in 1960.

 Legal troubles

 In May 1948 Hedda Hopper reported that there were four lawsuits against Cummings.

 In 1952, Cummings was sued by a writer of My Hero who had been fired.
 In 1952, Cummings was served with papers concerning the suit by LA County Deputy Sheriff William Conroy; Cummings assaulted Conroy and was then sued by the sheriff for damages.
 Conroy stated that when he tried to serve Cummings with a subpoena the actor gunned the motor of his car and dragged him along the pavement.
-Cummings explained that he didn't know Conroy was a deputy.
+Cummings explained that he did not know Conroy was a deputy.
 Both cases were settled in 1954.

 In 1972 he was charged with fraud for operating a pyramid scheme involving his company, Bob Cummings Inc, which sold vitamins and food supplements.

 In 1975 he was arrested for being in possession of a blue box used to defraud the telephone company.
 He avoided trial under the double jeopardy rule.